MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-intercompany-invoicing.md

      3. Expand **Name**, filter the records by **Type** and select **Legal entities**.
      4. Find and select the customer record for **Contoso Robotics USA (USPM)**.
      5. Select **Use match**.
-     6. Select the customer group and then save the record.
+     6. Select the customer group **50 - Intercompany customers** and then save the record.
      7. Select the legal entity **USPM**.
      8. Go to **Accounts payable** > **Vendors** > **All vendors**.
 Create a new record for the legal entity, **GBPM**.
      9. Expand **Name**, filter records by **Type**, and select **Legal entities**.